 If you WERE like me, then the thought of spending another $80 or $90 on hair products after a $350 visit to the hair dresser quite frankly got my heart racing.
-But what I didn’t realize was that the non-professional products was undoing all the great work and treatments I was paying for at the salon.
+But what I didn’t realize was that the non-professional products were undoing all the great work and treatments I was paying for at the salon.

 Yes, I admit it, I used to try and save money by using grocery store and drugstore products….
 But I had good reason (well I thought I had good reason!)!